zeta0134/rusticnes-wasm/README.md

 export PATH=$PATH:~/.cargo/bin
 ```

 Finally, run the `./build.sh` script in the main folder.
-Afterwards, for Firefox you should be able to open `index.html` and run the emulator.
-For Chrome, you'll need to host the compiled assets on a (possibly local) webserver first, as Chrome will not permit the project to load the .wasm files from the file:// protocol.
+Afterwards, for Firefox you should be able to open `public/index.html` and run the emulator.
+For Chrome, you'll need to host the "public" folder on a (possibly local) webserver first, as Chrome will not permit the project to load the .wasm files from the file:// protocol.

 ## Usage